gavin-robey/CarRentalService/README.md

 ## Unit Testing Instructions

 Unit testing will test aspects of the app laid out in use case diagrams.
 The unit tests are not completed yet, but once complete the instructions on how to use them will be stored here.
 Unit tests will be stored in the app directory in a file called *testing.py*.
-This will become accessable once created.
+This will become accessible once created.

 ## System Testing Instructions